 Of course, if this is the case, you need to be patient with your dog and give them time to adjust to their new life and environment.

 Dogs need more sleep as they age because their health and energy level deteriorates.
 This is a reason why some old dogs sleep so much.
 They need to rest their joints and muscles.
 It’s ok for them to sleep 14-20 hours per day.

-If your dog is super active, still plays with you every day and gives you the same response when you stimulate him then he is likely doing great.
+If your dog is super active, still plays with you every day, and gives you the same response when you stimulate him, then he is likely doing great.
 Don’t be concerned if your dog spends a lot of time sleeping.
-It’s vital that your dog gets his rest.
+Your dog must get his rest.

 Dogs and cats wake up very quickly and need more sleep than humans to complete their full sleep cycles.